Hotu and Kamarband Caves

 The Hotu and Kamarband Caves or Belt Caves are prehistoric archaeological sites in Iran.
-They are located 100 m apart, in a cliff on the slopes of the Alborz mountains in the village of Toroujen (currently called Shahid Abad), 5 km south west of Behshahr.
+They are located 100 m apart, in a cliff on the slopes of the Alborz mountains in the village of Toroujen (currently called Shahid Abad), 5 km south-west of Behshahr in the Mazandaran province.
+Hotu Cave has an approximate size of 30 × 20 m.

+Excavations and findings

 Excavations took place led by Carleton S. Coon and were reported on between 1949 and 1957.